hamzaswed/programmin-foundations/Object Oriented Design/README.md

 - Abstraction:

---> Made for other classes to inharit Props & Methods from.
+--> Made for other classes to inherit Props & Methods from.

 --> Abstraction classes can't be instantiated [con't create object from].